seanmajorpayne/aws-saac02/README.md

 # aws-saac02

-While working through the SAAC02 AWS Solutions Architect certification course, I am recreating all of the instructor's examples in Terraform to kill two birds with one stone.
+While working through the SAAC02 AWS Solutions Architect certification course, rather than just using the AWS Console as the instructor is doing, I am working through the examples in Terraform, killing two birds with one stone.

 ## Useful Commands